 Who should apply?

-Who should apply?Academically strong 10th grade students from historically low-income families who lack the experience of a college education and are motivated to work with a mentor.
-We look for students who are in good standing with school administration and faculty, and are determined to succeed academically.
+Who should apply?Academically strong 10th grade students who are motivated to work with a mentor and come from historically low-income families who lack the experience of a college education.
+We look for students who are determined to succeed in school and enter college.
 A strong candidate would be one who is a community contributor, shows leadership, and is proactive and articulate when advocating for self.

 This is an acceleration program, not a remediation program.